Shazwazza/Articulate/README.md

 See [Themes](docs/themes.md) for customization guidance.

-## Importing external images
+## Configuration

-BlogML can optionally download external post images.
-For safety, downloads are disabled unless their host is explicitly listed in `Articulate:AllowedMediaHosts`.

-Only allow hosts you control or trust.
-Articulate validates redirects, file types, and download sizes before accepting an image.
+Articulate settings live in `appsettings.json` under the `Articulate` section.

-See [Configuration](docs/configuration.md) for allowlisting, request limits, Markdown editor authentication, and examples.
+See [Configuration](docs/configuration.md) for the settings reference, external image allowlisting, Markdown editor authentication, and request-limit guidance.

 ## Getting help